 Remember to do what’s appropriate for your situation.
 While it’s natural for emotion to play a part, and while you may wish to leave your inheritance as it is out of respect for your relative, what happens if the inheritance isn’t appropriate for your financial situation?
 A financial professional can help determine if the inheritance fits with your overall goals, time horizon, and risk tolerance.
 So, sign up with us for a complimentary review of your finances today.

 Because investor situations and objectives vary this information is not intended to indicate suitability for any individual investor.

-Advisory Services are offered through Asset Strategy Advisors, LLC (ASA), a SEC Registered Investment Advisor.
-Securities offered through registered representatives of Concorde Investment Services, LLC.
-(CIS) or RCX Capital Group, LLC (RCX), both members of FINRA/SIPC.
-Insurance Services offered through Asset Strategy Financial Group, Inc. (ASFG).
-ASA, CIS, RCX and ASFG are independent of each other.
-All research reports from third parties are for informational purposes only.
+Advisory services offered through Asset Strategy Advisors, LLC.
+(ASA).
+Securities offered through representatives licensed with Concorde Investment Services, LLC (CIS), member FINRA/SIPC.
+Insurance offered through Asset Strategy Financial Group, Inc. (ASFG).
+ASFG and ASA are independent of CIS and are separate companies.